They say, “All you need is love,” right?

 Facebook is the most significant social platform in the world presently.
 And businesses that are serious about growing and retaining their customers must leverage the platform.

 Savvy businesses are using Facebook pages to engage their customers.
-49 percent of survey participants say that they show support for a brand by Liking it.
+Forty-nine percent of survey participants say that they show support for a brand by Liking it.

 Likes and Shares are your business’s priced engagement points for your growth.
 Here’s why.